The Cheesecake Factory (CAKE)

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The cash conversion cycle of The Cheesecake Factory has exhibited fluctuations over the years, reflecting changes in its operating efficiency.
-The cash conversion cycle represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
+The cash conversion cycle of The Cheesecake Factory, a restaurant chain, has shown fluctuations over the reporting periods.
+The cash conversion cycle represents the time it takes for a company to convert its investments in inventory and accounts receivable into cash flows from sales.